 McCarthy, of Devon, Pa., is one of 13 students living at Taylor Street House, a sustainable living cooperative at Bucknell that formally began this fall.
 Composting is McCarthy's chosen and assigned task as a member of the co-op, but living sustainably requires a much more comprehensive commitment to green living.

-Taylor Street House this year is dedicated to housing a selected group of students who have pledged to reduce their collective carbon footprint through streamlining electricity consumption and water use and by buying food grown or produced locally.
+Committed to conservation Taylor Street House this year is dedicated to housing a selected group of students who have pledged to reduce their collective carbon footprint through streamlining electricity consumption and water use and by buying food grown or produced locally.
 That means taking timed showers - with the goal of finishing in five minutes or less, using energy-efficient light bulbs and keeping hallways dark, hanging laundry on an outdoor clothesline, collecting water in a rain barrel, sharing Sunday dinners and self-powering a bicycle-operated blender to make fruit smoothies and other such concoctions.

 The students and Dina El-Mogazi, the director of the campus greening initiative, hope to set an example for other students and to raise awareness about energy conservation and sustainable living in general.
 Many of the students who live at Taylor Street House have been involved with other efforts at the Bucknell Environmental Center, which opened in 2007.
 Some are majoring in environmental studies or environmental engineering or were part of the environmental residential college special interest housing.